 Semantic information modeling is a methodology that takes some meaning as its starting point and represents that meaning by a unique identifier (e.g. a natural number or other character string).
 Therefore, semantic modeling makes a strict distinction between a concept with one particular meaning and its various allowed denotations.
-According to that methodology it is specified in a vocabulary in a dictionary-taxonomy and language definition how such a meaning can be denoted, thereby allowing to denote a meaning in various ways, using aliases (as in natural languages) and different binary encoding systems.
-Semantic models are models that specify relations between concepts and they do not specify relations between denotations or terms.
-In a formalized natural language, such as Formal English, the concepts (as well as individual things) are therefore represented by language wide unique identifiers (UID’s), whereas the various denotations (being terms and phrases, as in natural languages) remain just character strings, whereas each character string uniquely denotes a concept only within its ”home base” within its own language community context.
-In such a language community such a term or phrase is the preferred and unique denotation for a concept and is typically the preferred denotation.
+According to that methodology it is specified in a vocabulary in a (taxonomic) dictionary and language definition how such a meaning can be denoted, thereby allowing to denote a meaning in various ways, using aliases (as in natural languages), translations and possibly in various binary encoding systems.
+Semantic models are models that specify information as relations between concepts and they do not specify relations between denotations or terms.
+In a formalized natural language, such as Formal English, the concepts (as well as individual things) are therefore represented by language wide unique identifiers (UID’s), whereas the various denotations (being terms and phrases, as in natural languages) remain just character strings, whereas each character string uniquely denotes a concept only within its ”home base” language community context.
+Thus only within such a language community such a term or phrase is a unique denotation for a concept and is typically the preferred denotation.
 Thus within one language community there are no homonyms, but across language communities and within a language there homonyms are allowed.

-For example, the dictionary-taxonomy specifies that a concept with some arbitrary allocated UID 920265 is a qualitative subtype (a value) of natural number (UID 920245), whereas that UID 920265 is denoted in English e.g. by the character string ‘twelve’ or ‘12’ or ‘dozen’, (or ”twaalf” in Dutch), etc..
+For example, the Formal English taxonomic dictionary specifies that a concept with some arbitrary allocated UID 920265 is a qualitative subtype (a value) of the concept ‘natural number’ (UID 920245).
+Furthermore, that first UID 920265 is denoted in English by the character string ‘twelve’ and by ‘12’ and by ‘dozen’, (and by ”twaalf” in Dutch), etc..
 Furthermore, it is specified that the language community ‘decimal system’ will have ‘12’ as preferred denotation.
-The dictionary-taxonomy also specifies that a concept with UID 2700347 is classified as a country (UID 700011) and is denoted as ”840” and also denoted as ”United States”, whereas ”840” has as language community context ISO 3166-1 (and not ”decimal system”).
+The taxonomic dictionary also specifies that a concept with UID 2700347 is classified by the concept ‘country’ (UID 700011) and is denoted as ”840” and also denoted as ”United States”, whereas ”840” has as language community context ISO 3166-1 (and not ”decimal system”).
 Now it should be noted that the different denotations for the same concept (such as ”12” and ”twelve” do not differ in meaning, but denote the same concept.
 This enables software to interpret synonyms and homonyms in the formal language in an unambiguous way, without the need for data types.

 Data types for allowed values?

 The specification of a domain of allowed values (also called a value space) is primarily a specification of the allowed concepts, independent of the encoding or notation to denote the concepts.
 For example, the domain of ”number of items” can be specified as being ”natural number” (UID 920245).
 That is a sufficient specification of what is meant.
-Whether such numbers are denoted as 1, 2, 3 or as one, two, three, or by a mixture of them is not relevant for the meaning and thus not for a database content.
-(For a user interface it may be relevant).
-As the vocabulary of the formalized language (in its dictionary) and possible encoding rules should specify the allowed denotations of numbers and it may specify the preferred denotations in a particular language community.
-Then the verification whether an entered character string is a valid ”natural number” is determined by comparing with the vocabulary of the language.
+Whether such numbers are denoted as 1, 2, 3 or as one, two, three, or by a mixture of them is not relevant for the meaning and therefore it should not be relevant for a database content.
+The vocabulary of the formalized language (in its dictionary) and possible encoding rules should specify the allowed denotations of numbers and it may specify the preferred denotations in a particular language community.
+Then the verification whether an entered character string is a valid ”natural number” is determined by comparing the entered character string with the vocabulary of the language.
 Similarly, the domain of ”country” is by definition ”country”.
 As countries are also represented in the language by UID”s, it is irrelevant for the meaning whether the values are denoted by numeric codes (such as ”840”) or as text strings (such as ”United States”).
 Whether an entered text string is a valid country is thus determined by comparison with the denotation in the vocabulary.
 This means that both ”840” and ”United States” as well as ”US” or ”USA” might be allowed.

-Thus the denotation or data type is irrelevant for a database content, although it may be relevant for a user interface.
-As the denotation of concepts is specified in a vocabulary (taxonomic dictionary) and encoding rules of the used formalized language (in its dictionary-taxonomy), the verification of allowed entered data can be done on the basis of the specifications in the dictionary-taxonomy.
+Thus the denotation or data type is irrelevant for a database content.
+As the denotation of concepts is specified in a vocabulary (taxonomic dictionary) and encoding rules of the used formalized language, the verification of allowed entered data can be done on the basis of the specifications in the taxonomic dictionary.